FindMySchool LogoFindMySchool

 The Principal leads with what staff surveys describe as "transparency, respect and absolute care, not just for the students but for all the staff."
 This tone matters enormously in comprehensive schools, where teacher morale directly affects the quality of everyday classroom interaction.
 The school has deliberately chosen to partner with United Learning, one of the country's leading multi-academy trusts, positioning itself within a network committed to improved life outcomes rather than league table chasing.
 This context shapes how ambition is framed here: not as achieving the highest percentiles but as ensuring every student leaves with stronger prospects than they arrived with.

-Attainment 8 scores averaged 52.2, placing the school above the England average of 45.9.
-The school ranks 1,169th in England for GCSE outcomes (FindMySchool ranking), positioning it in the typical performance band that mirrors the middle 25–60% of schools.
-Within Northampton itself, the school ranks 7th among local secondary schools, a solid mid-tier position reflecting the competitive landscape of the borough.
+Attainment 8 scores averaged 52.1.
+The school ranks 1,229th out of 3,895 schools in England for GCSE academic outcomes (FindMySchool ranking), positioning it in the typical performance band.
+Within Northampton itself, the school ranks 4th among local secondary schools, a solid position reflecting the competitive landscape of the borough.

 Progress 8 scores, which measure the progress students make between Key Stage 2 and GCSE, averaged +0.87, well above the national zero baseline.
 This indicates that students here make above-average progress relative to their starting points.
 While not exceptional on raw attainment, the progress metric suggests effective teaching relative to intake.
 This distinction matters for families uncertain about whether their child's primary school performance will translate to strong secondary outcomes; the Academy's progress data suggests it can add measurable value.

-English Baccalaureate (EBacc) take-up is 23%, above the England average of 41%, suggesting a moderate proportion of students pursue the broader curriculum including science, languages, or humanities alongside humanities.
-Average EBacc score is 4.65, above the England average of 4.08.
+English Baccalaureate (EBacc) entry is 40.7%, suggesting a moderate proportion of students pursue the broader curriculum including science, languages or humanities.
+Average EBacc score is 4.6.

 The sixth form shows stronger performance.
-A-level results place the school at 660th in England (FindMySchool ranking), within the top 25% of schools in England (top 25% of schools).
-Locally, the Academy ranks 3rd among Northampton's sixth forms.
-Grade distributions show 10% of entries at A*, 22% at A, and 29% at B, with 60% achieving A*-B overall, above the England average of 47%.
-This pattern suggests a shift upward in cohort strength from GCSE to A-level, likely reflecting internal progression combined with external sixth form entrants attracted by the school's emerging reputation.
+A-level results place the school at 419th out of 2,549 schools in England for A-level academic outcomes (FindMySchool ranking), within a strong national band.
+Locally, the Academy ranks 2nd among Northampton's sixth forms.
+The current grade profile shows 70% A*-B overall, with rounded shares of 10% of entries at A*, 20% at A, and 30% at B. This pattern suggests a shift upward in cohort strength from GCSE to A-level, likely reflecting internal progression combined with external sixth form entrants attracted by the school's emerging reputation.

 England ranks and key metrics (where available)